proddata/crate/docs/general/information-schema.rst

 Table settings specify configuration parameters for tables.
 Some settings can be set during Cluster runtime and others are only applied on cluster restart.

-This list of table settings in :ref:`with_clause` shows detailed information of each parameter.
+This list of table settings in :ref:`sql-create-table-with` shows detailed information of each parameter.

 Table parameters can be applied with ``CREATE TABLE`` on creation of a table.
 With ``ALTER TABLE`` they can be set on already existing tables.